 Every year the Food & Wine Classic takes place over Father's Day weekend, so we asked chefs if their dad has a favorite dish they make.

-Jonathon Sawyer, /owner of The Greenhouse Tavern and Noodle Cat, Cleveland
+Jonathon Sawyer, chef/owner of The Greenhouse Tavern and Noodle Cat, Cleveland

 My favorite taste memory of being with my dad was going into our family garden and picking tomatoes and cucumbers.
 We would use them to make a tomato sandwich.
 So, every summer at the Greenhouse Tavern we include a menu item called Dad's Tomato Sandwich in honor of my dad.
 It's basically tomatoes, cucumbers, cultured butter and salt on whole wheat toast.
 It's a big seller.

 Viet Pham, executive chef of Forage, Salt Lake City

 My dad always looks forward to me roasting a whole fish over fire when I come home.
 We either roast snapper, halibut, mackerel or sardines, his favorite.
 We typically make a Vietnamese dipping sauce utilizing fish sauce, lime juice, sugar and garlic or sometimes we make a chimichurri sauce with cilantro.

 My dad loves great comfort food, like a perfectly cooked steak and a special macaroni salad that includes tuna, eggs and pasta all in one.
 If we spend Father's Day together, that's what we would cook together.